Leadership Beyond Your Team Managing Up and Acrossinterpro.wisc.edu/RA01406 See upcoming dates

 Trevor runs training programs around the world, including at Oxford University (UK) and the University of Wisconsin-Madison (USA) as part of their Continuing Education programs for engineers.

-Trevor authored the classic best-seller ‘Microwave Radio Transmission Design Guide’ published by Artech House (second revision 2009) and more recently he has self-published ‘Microwave Radio Handy Reference Guide’ (2019).
-He has also authored two management books ‘’Help!
-What’s the Secret to Leading Engineers?’
-(2017) and ‘Help!
-I Need to Master Critical Conversations’ (2018).
-‘Help!
-They Made Me the Team Leader’ will be available from Amazon.
+Trevor authored the classic best-seller ‘Microwave Radio Transmission Design Guide’ published by Artech House (second revision 2009), and more recently he has self-published ‘Microwave Radio Handy Reference Guide.’
+(2019) He has also authored three management books ‘’Help!
+What’s the secret to leading engineers?’
+(2017), ‘Help!
+I need to master critical conversations’ (2018), and 'Help!
+They made me the Manager' (2021) available from Amazon.
 Look out for Trevor's latest leadership book on Managing Up available in late 2023.